-Garden of Master of the Nets consists of a residential quarter and the garden proper.
+Master of the Nets Garden consists of a residential quarter and the garden proper.
 Inside the refined residential quarter, the halls are linked closely by a corridor.
 The garden, petite but substantial, is focused on a pond and decorated with plants, rocks, pavilions, and stone bridges.

 The garden is especially fancied by overseas visitors and is praised as the most ornate and intact private gardens in Suzhou.
 Some tourists even offer a huge amount of money to buy it.

 Master of the Nets Garden presents another scene at night.
 Lanterns light up in the garden, highlighting the contours of the pavilions, terraces and corridors of the garden.

 Performers dressed in local ancient costumes stage various shows, such as Kunqu Opera (Suzhou Opera), folk singing and dancing and instrumental playing.
 Interesting thing is these performances are staged in different halls, pavilions or chambers, so that when you walk into another room, it will be a different show.

 Evening performances at the garden are available at 19:30 till 22:00 every night from mid March to mid November.
 Visitors can buy evening tickets to visit the garden and enjoy evening performances.

 Our most popular Suzhou tours for your reference: